 - Ed Morehouse: four basic level lectures to accompany his 2016 notes listed above.

-I have only listed here material of roughly the right level that is, to repeat, officially available online (I have omitted links to some short sets of notes, and we must here pass over in silence copyright-infringing repositories).
+I have only listed here substantial enough material of roughly the right level that is, to repeat, officially available online.
 I don’t plan to be completist — but do please let me know of errors and omissions and newly available lecture notes, etc.